meteor/performance/benchmarks/meteor2.16-vs-3.0.3/README.md

 This test was run with the following artillery configuration:

 - Every second, 4 new connections are made.
-Over 1 minute, tasks are created, removed, and visualized for non-reactive.
+Over 1 minute, tasks are created, removed, and visualized via a method (non-reactive).

 #### Meteor 2